michel-kraemer/gradle-download-task/README.md

 }
 ```

-Then you can use the `Download` as follows:
+Then you can use the `Download` task as follows:

 ```groovy
 import de.undercouch.gradle.tasks.download.Download